pivot-access-ltd/bma-offline-docs/src/how-to-manage-vmware-images-5144.md

 1. MAAS 2.5.0+

-<a href="#heading--customizing-the-image"><h2 id="heading--customizing-the-image">Customizing the Image</h2></a>
+<a href="#heading--customising-the-image"><h2 id="heading--customising-the-image">Customising the Image</h2></a>

-The image may be customized by modifying packer-maas/vmware-esxi/http/vmware-esxi-ks.cfg see Installation and Upgrade Scripts in the [VMware ESXi installation and Setup manual](https://docs.vmware.com/en/VMware-vSphere/6.7/vsphere-esxi-67-installation-setup-guide.pdf) for more information.
+The image may be customize by modifying packer-maas/vmware-esxi/http/vmware-esxi-ks.cfg see Installation and Upgrade Scripts in the [VMware ESXi installation and Setup manual](https://docs.vmware.com/en/VMware-vSphere/6.7/vsphere-esxi-67-installation-setup-guide.pdf) for more information.

 <a href="#heading--building-an-image"><h2 id="heading--building-an-image">Building an Image</h2></a>